karisigurd4/DocumentLab/Documentation/FluentDocumentLab.md

 # Fluent C# interface to DocumentLab

-If scripts aren't your thing and you'd prefer to use a C# interface to DocumentLab when extracting data from document images you can use the fluent query extensions.
+If [scripts](https://github.com/karisigurd4/DocumentLab/blob/master/Documentation/QueryLanguage.md) aren't your thing and you'd prefer to use a C# interface to DocumentLab when extracting data from document images you can use the fluent query extensions.
 Data is always returned contained in a string object or in a dictionary in the case of a multi capture.
 It is up to the caller to do any necessary type conversions.

+#### Code example
 **Header**
 ```C#
 using DocumentLab;